Jun 6 2022

 Court of Appeals

-The first-instance ruling of January 21, 2022, issued by the Eighth First-Instance Civil Court of the Department of Guatemala, dismissed the claim.
+The first-instance ruling of January 21, 2022 (<doc id="gua-01044-2012-00229-2022-01-21-a" />), issued by the Eighth First-Instance Civil Court of the Department of Guatemala, dismissed the claim.
 The court sustained the peremptory exception that indispensable procedural prerequisites for the damages claim had not been met, reasoning that until Lisa, S.A.'s exclusion as shareholder became final through judicial proceedings, the damages arising from the acts underlying that exclusion could not be pursued.
 Lisa, S.A.'s remaining exceptions (lack of truthfulness, nonexistence of damages, extinction of the right to claim, and inadmissibility of damages for third-party acts) were denied, as was the exception of lack of standing.

 Avícola Las Margaritas appealed.
 The case file was received by the Fifth Chamber on April 6, 2022.